Hearing health Jun, 11, 2026

-• Physical blockage – in rarer cases, an overgrowth in tissue at the back of the nose can block the opening of the eustachian tubes.
+• A physical blockage: In rarer cases, excess tissue at the back of the nose can block the opening of the eustachian tubes.

-• A ruptured eardrum – as a tear in the thin tissue that separates your inner and middle ear, a ruptured eardrum can be caused by a buildup of fluids, loud sounds, foreign objects in the ear, head trauma, ear infections and severe changes in air pressure.
+A ruptured eardrum: A tear in the thin tissue separating the inner and middle ear.
+This can be caused by fluid build-up, loud sounds, foreign objects in the ear, head trauma, infections or sudden pressure changes.

-When a sinus infection, allergies, or an illness causes the eustachian tubes to block, fluid can build up further and affect the middle ear.
-A bacterial sinus infection can also spread to the middle ear, causing swelling, fluid buildup, and infection.
+When a sinus infection, allergies, or illness causes the eustachian tubes to become blocked, fluid can build up and affect the middle ear.
+A bacterial infection can also spread to this area, leading to swelling, fluid buildup, and infection.

 Even though ear wax naturally occurs in our ears to protect them from water, bacteria, fungi and other elements, sometimes we can experience excess buildup.
 Known as excessive ear wax or impacted cerumen, the symptoms can include pain in the ear, itchiness and dizziness.